Allen-Qiu/cast/README.md

 # CAST
-Clustering aspect terms from the reviews.
+Clustering aspect terms in the reviews.

 ## Dataset
 The processed datasets are presented in Google Driver.